-Additionally, the Proposed Action would complement other planned open space and recreational projects including the proposed Basketball City facility on Pier 36 and the East River Waterfront Access project, which would help to link the adjacent neighborhoods to a functionally and aesthetically improved waterfront.
-The restored Battery Maritime Building, which will house commercial uses and serve as a departure point for ferries to other open spaces in the harbor area, would be enhanced by the improved esplanade and the new BMB Plaza.
+Additionally, the Proposed Action would complement other planned open space and recreational projects including the proposed Basketball City facility on Pier 36 and the East River Waterfront Access Projects, which would help to link the adjacent neighborhoods to a functionally and aesthetically improved waterfront.
+The restored BMB, which will house commercial uses and serve as a departure point for ferries to other open spaces in the harbor area, would be enhanced by the improved esplanade and the new BMB Plaza.
+The Proposed Action would maintain the current access to the heliport on Pier 6 and would therefore be compatible with this land use.
+The Proposed Action would improve City-owned public open spaces surrounding the heliport, which is owned by the City and operated by the Port Authority of New York and New Jersey.

 Therefore, the Proposed Action would not result in any significant adverse impacts on land use in the primary study area.